Skip to content

 → Hot water increases metabolism too fast

-Sudden water change leads to internal shock and can cause death within hours
+Sudden water change leads to internal shock and can cause death within hours.
+This kind of stress can also reduce how long guppies live.
+You can read more in our guide on guppies lifespan

 Chlorine or Chloramine in Tap Water